second-pumpkin/assfuck/README.md

 command line arguments:

-- -o: specifies output file. required
+- `-o file`: specifies output file. required
-- -a: output generated assembly
+- `-a`: output generated assembly
-- -j: output an object file
+- `-j`: output an object file
-- -f: specify the name of the function. if -a isn't specified elsewhere, this implies -j. this option can be used to call brainfuck routines from c:
+- `-f function`: specify the name of the function. if -a isn't specified elsewhere, this implies -j. this option can be used to call brainfuck routines from c:

 (*hello_world.bf prints "hello world"*)